Learning Track

 To change the list:

-To disable the capability, select the Edit button, uncheck the Enabled checkbox, and select OK.
+To deactivate the capability, select the Edit button, uncheck the Enabled checkbox, and select OK.

 Restrict the type of user who can be added to a group by Group Admins.
 For example, you can limit this to only users on the account or allow all users and external contacts in groups.